 Surgical tools are everything we need: very high quality and very low cost.
 They’re also flat-handled, so the odds of it rolling off the table and stabbing you in the foot are very low!

 It’s worth noting however that they do not come with a blade protector - I either remove my blade or keep it in its own compartment in a box when I pack my things away.
+Swann Morton do also offer a retractable handle so that you can store the blade safely when it's not in use, however these are a little more expensive than the regular handle.

 Whether you call them clippers, snippers or sprue cutters these are something that's actually worth saving up to spend money on.